Refuting Six Misconceptions about Romantic Love

 Speaker

-Dr. Sandra Langeslag is an Associate Professor of Psychological Sciences at the University of Missouri – St. Louis in the United States.
+Dr. Sandra Langeslag is an Associate Professor of Psychological and Brain Sciences at the University of Missouri – St. Louis in the United States.
+She obtained her PhD in Biological and Cognitive Psychology from the Erasmus University Rotterdam in The Netherlands.